neuropsychology/NeuroKit/README.rst

 This type of analysis refers to the physiological characteristics and features that occur over longer periods of time (from a few seconds to days of activity).
-Typical use cases are either periods of resting-state, in which the activity is recorded for several minutes while the participant is at rest, or during different conditions in which there is no specific time-locked event (e.g., watching movies, listening to music, engaging in physical activity, etc.).
+Typical use cases are either periods of resting state, in which the activity is recorded for several minutes while the participant is at rest, or during different conditions in which there is no specific time-locked event (e.g., watching movies, listening to music, engaging in physical activity, etc.).
 For instance, this type of analysis is used when people want to compare the physiological activity under different intensities of physical exercise, different types of movies, or different intensities of stress.
 To compare event-related and interval-related analysis, we can refer to the example figure above.
-For example, a participant might be watching a 20s-long short film where particular stimuli of interest in the movie appears at certain time points (marked by the dotted lines).
+For example, a participant might be watching a 20s-long short film where particular stimuli of interest in the movie appear at certain time points (marked by the dotted lines).
 While event-related analysis pertains to the segments of signals within the orange boxes (to understand the physiological changes pertaining to the appearance of stimuli), interval-related analysis can be applied on the entire 20s duration to investigate how physiology fluctuates in general.